KaramanisDev/RemoteDesktopOverNetwork/README.md

-# RemotePresentationOverNetwork
+# RemoteDesktopOverNetwork
-Application written in C# for Remote Presentation Over Network
+Application written in C# for Remote Desktop Over Network

+This was a project for a lesson at my University that takes advantage of some algorithms that will help for faster & a better way to share the desktop over the network from one user to another.
+Also, it captures logs, statistics, the last frame sent and you have the option to emulate a frame delay & drop.

 Big Thanks to:
   - LZ4 Compression: https://github.com/MiloszKrajewski/lz4net